sn-lab/MouseGoggles/README.md

 2. Slide the "DisplayHolder" 3D print into the slot following the display, with the cutout making space for the ribbon cable, until it is flush with the eyepiece edges.
 3. Install the Fresnel lens into the lens slot of the eyepiece, with the ridged side facing the display and the flat side facing out.
 	* Note: very gently sliding your finger or fingernail along each flat face of the lens will tell you which side is smooth and which side is ridged.
-4. Silde the "LensHolder" 3D print into the slot following the lens, with the angled side facing to the side and matching the slope of the eyepiece, until it is flush with the eyepiece edges.
+4. Slide the "LensHolder" 3D print into the slot following the lens, with the angled side facing to the side and matching the slope of the eyepiece, until it is flush with the eyepiece edges.
 5. Add a dab of silicone adhesive to the edges of the holders and wipe it flat with a cloth or finger.
 Add more silicone to close all gaps if minimal light pollution is desired.
 6. Leave the eyepiece untouched to allow the adhesive to set.
 7. Repeat steps 1-6 for the 2nd eyepiece.